webrender/hawaii/index.md

             -   title: The Curb 🍔
                 description: Cozy cafe with great coffee, plus tasty baked goods and chocolate.
                 coords: [21.2851204,-157.8053989]
-            -   title: Kaimuki Superette & Mud Hen Water 🍔
+            -   title: The Local General Store & Mud Hen Water 🍔🐶
-                description: These two sister restaurants share an outdoor seating space.
-Kaimuki Superette, open for breakfast/lunch, serves locally-sourced vegan-friendly cuisine.
-Their grilled lemon lemonade is a treat!
-Mud Hen Water, open for dinnre, serves delicious, inventive Hawaiian small plates & cocktails.
+                description: These two businesses share an outdoor seating space.
+The Local General Store is a butcher and bakery - get here early because their pastries sell our by mid-day.
+Arguably the best croissants in Hawaii.
+Mud Hen Water, open for dinner, serves delicious, inventive Hawaiian small plates & cocktails.
 Also in the same space is Local IA, a seafood wholesaler, and Little Vessels, a vegan donut popup open on the weekends.
                 coords: [21.2845764,-157.8022233]
-            -   title: AV Restaurant 🍔
+            -   title: XO & AV Restaurants 🍔
                 description: AV stands for "All Vegan", but you wouldn't know it looking at many of AV Restaurant's 13-16 course menu.
 A culinary delight for vegans and non-vegans alike.  $99 per person, not including tax/tip or sake pairings.
+XO, right down the road and owned/operated by the same folks, serves delicious izakaya-style plates that change on a weekly basis.
                 image: avrestaurant.jpg
                 coords: [21.2825452,-157.800158]
             -   title: Cowcow's Tea 🍔